BY-LAWS OF THE SCHOOL TRANSPORTATION SUPERVISORS OF NEW JERSEY, INC.

 (c) To cooperate with educational associations and with governmental organizations, including federal or state, in developing and improving school transportation management and administration.

-(d) To promote the physical, economic and social welfare of the members.
+(d) To promote the physical, economic, and social welfare of the members.
+The name of this association shall be School Transportation Supervisors of New Jersey, Inc. (STS)

 ARTICLE I – Membership and Vote